-The FDRE Ministry of Defense has 'International Peacekeeping Operation Performance Guide', which is divided into six chapters, including Invitation and Force requirement from AU or UN; Deployment and Operation; and Reimbursement and other regulation in ENDF PKOs.537
+The FDRE Ministry of Defense has 'International Peacekeeping Operation Performance Guide', which is divided into six chapters, including invitation and force requirement from AU or UN; deployment and operation; and reimbursement and other regulation in ENDF PKOs.

-The reimbursement issue covered all payments for personnel, materials, services, transportation, aviation, and compensations (See UN Reimbursement framework for Contingent Owned Equipment (COE)538).
-The payment for contingent military personnel deployed in mission is termed in the guide as 'Subsidy for Returnee Peacekeepers.'
-And paid according to pay scale of AU, for
+The reimbursement issue coveres all payments for personnel, materials, services, transportation, aviation, and compensations (See UN Reimbursement framework for Contingent Owned Equipment (COE)).
+The payment for contingent military personnel deployed in mission is labeled in the guide as 'Subsidy for Returnee Peacekeepers.'
+And each member is paid according to pay scale of AU, for AMISOM (\$822 per soldier, per month) or for UN missions (US\$1,428 per soldier per month as of 1 July 2019, police and civilian personnel paid from each peacekeeping operation budget) and the rank of the peacekeeper at home (the temporary rank used in mission area will not be used for payment) and based on the payment manual of MOD.
+For civilians deployed in a mission, their payment is also based on their professions before deployment standardized with equivalent military rank.

-537 General Staff of the Armed Forces.
+&lt;sup>608 General Staff of the Armed Forces.
 FDRE Ministry of Defense: International Peacekeeping Operation Performance Guide.
 January 2016.
 Addis Ababa.

-538 United Nations.
-"Deployment and Reimbursement." https://peacekeeping.un.org/en/deployment-and-reimburse- ment, Accessed on 21 January 2020.
+&lt;sup>609 United Nations.
+"Deployment and Reimbursement." https://peacekeeping.un.org/en/deployment-and-reimbursement, Accessed on 21 January 2020.